mathlingua/mathlingua-language-support/README.md

 ## Features

-Supports syntax highlighting, auto-analysis, and autocomplete within the current file.
+Supports syntax highlighting, auto-analysis, autocomplete, and rendering of MathLingua documents.
 Any parse errors are displayed within the current file on save, and any signatures that are used but have not been defined are marked with a warning.

+Furthermore, entering the `mathlingua` command at the command palette will open a preview window that renders the current MathLingua document.

 ## Release Notes

+### 0.6.0 (2020-06-11)
+- Add support for rendering MathLingua documents.

 ### 0.5.1 (2020-06-10)
 - Update the README.